384606266/Translation-WXMiniprogram/nmt-react-v2/README.md

 ```
 #### Model download

-Currently we have two translation pretrained model of Polish, Romanian, Czech, Greek.
+Currently we have four translation pretrained model of **Polish, Romanian, Czech, Greek**.

 And we can download them from  [Jiaoda Yunpan](https://jbox.sjtu.edu.cn/l/X15KZg) and put it in folder`./api/available_models`